35. Install RED SCARF Suite Panel

 nano /etc/nginx/sites-enabled/0-conf

-At the bottom of the file add the following temporary server block which is necessary to obtain a Let’s Encrypt SSL certificate for panel.example.com:
+At the bottom of the file add the following temporary server block, needed to obtain a Let’s Encrypt SSL certificate for panel.example.com:

 server {